sharex-org/sharex-bsc-contract/README.md

 ---

-**⚠️ Disclaimer**: This software is provided as-is without any guarantees.
-DeFi investments carry risks including but not limited to smart contract vulnerabilities, market volatility, and potential loss of funds.
-Use at your own risk and only invest what you can afford to lose.
+**⚠️ Disclaimer**: This software is provided as-is for payment infrastructure purposes.
+While designed with security best practices, users should conduct thorough testing and audits before production deployment.
+Use at your own risk and ensure compliance with applicable financial regulations.